vkuchinov/watersheds/README.md

 single wish based on its content length.</b>
 <br><br>
 Meanwhile, we are doing data-driven visualisation, so it's ridiculous to use randomness everywhere.<br>
-For example, radius could reference wish length and, for at least rippling concept, node could have XY<br>
+For example, node radius could reference wish length and, for at least rippling concept, node could have XY<br>
 position based on other metadata, let's say cities or its attitute/lattitude due its polar coordinate<br>
 system, which is ideally fitted to radial positioning.<br><br>